• Home

 Now, everybody knows that this period is absolutely normal.
 That’s why a child doesn’t need to be ashamed of his childhood.
 He might spill some soup on his pants while eating but that’s all right, for he is improving every week.

-Of course, as the years go by, he is expected to grow up and mature; to pass from a state of irresponsibility to a state of responsibility; to become a reliable person that will contribute to the well-being of society.
-Ultimately, this time of transition should arrive to a culmination.
+Of course, as the years go by, he is expected to grow up and mature; to pass from a state of irresponsibility to a state of responsibility; to become a reliable person who will contribute to the well-being of society.
+Ultimately, this time of transition should lead to a culmination.
 Paul expresses it in these words:

 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things” (1 Cor.
 13:11 ).